ocean-archives/ocean-archives.github.io/README.md

 * Lines securing the ballasts are designed to fall apart after 24 hours to automatically surface the sub.
 * Drop weight controller
   * Upgraded in 2021.
 [Instagram post (Removed)](https://www.instagram.com/p/CWYo5FhsS2Q/)
+    * This upgrade may coincide with the addition of steel shot bags as drop weights and moving the steel pipes out of the drop tray to the Titan's sides instead.
   * Weight dropped by actuator.
 * Variable Ballast Tanks
   * Designed to be used if the actuator fails.